osallou/sysdig-analyser/README.md

 program reads sysdig scap output files and calculate cpu usage, fd accesses etc.. for a container.

+# status

+io access and mem cassandra insertion looks fine cpu is inserted , but cpu usage looks wrong, to be investigated

+insertion is based on per second aggregation, then other process could aggregate per 10s/1h/1d or like for graph and access, old  per second data would be deleted

 # To execute sysdig

 docker run -it --rm --name=sysdig --privileged=true \